 Nothing is better than playing games with friends, though it’s not always possible to get a group together physically to play.
 Sure, you can play many games online while talking to friends in party chat, but there’s something special about being able to see who you’re talking to.
 That’s where Zoom comes in, giving you the ability to set up a virtual meeting with up to 100 members over the internet.
 Pretty much any multiplayer game works well with Zoom, but there are some that stand out above the rest.

-Although there are a lot of excellent co-op and multiplayer games available, we focused this list of games on ones that are inexpensive and easy to learn, focusing primarily on tabletop games and tabletop-like experiences.
+Although there are a lot of excellent co-op and multiplayer games available, for this list, we prioritized games that are easy to learn, focusing primarily on tabletop games and tabletop-like experiences.
 In short, you don’t need a gaming computer to get started with our picks.
 In fact, you can play some games with a user-friendly console like the Nintendo Switch!

 More Zoom guides

 Jackbox games are unintentionally perfect for Zoom.
 Instead of separate game instances for all of your Zoom friends, Jackbox only needs one copy running.
 Once your group has chosen a game, everyone will receive a URL and code.
 From there, your friends can use their phones to play, and you can stream your screen to them.

 As for which Jackbox game to play, take your pick.
 You can go for theor pick up one of the .
 Although some games are better than others, there are no truly bad Jackbox games.
 If you’re a newbie, we recommend sticking with one of the You Don’t Know Jack games, as well as Quiplash and Drawful.